CopernicaMarketingSoftware/Documentation/Mailerq/incoming-messages.md

 # Processing incoming mail

-Mail can be injected into MailerQ by using the AMQP protocol to publish messages directly to the outbox message queue, or by using MailerQ's built-in SMTP port.
+Mail can be injected into MailerQ in two ways: either by using the AMQP protocol to publish messages directly to the outbox message queue, or by using MailerQ's built-in SMTP port.
 Your application can connect to this port, and use the SMTP protocol to inject emails.